devnulli/devnulli/README.md

 Right now, I live deep in that legacy world.
 When I entered my current job, I was SHOCKED!
 When I saw the first code lines, my first instinct was (literally) to stand up, and quit right away.
 I would never accept working in that environment.
 With that multi million € piece of worthless crap, sold as a success to the stakeholders...

 Next thing I remember, I had a talk with my boss, and what can I say.
 He said something in the effect of.
 "Well?
 How do you like it here?".
-And I think I said something like "I have never seen anything that bad before, in 13 years of my Software-Engineering career".
-"Yes, I heard it's not that good." he said, pretty pragmatic about it.
-"We wanna tackle that.
+And I think I said something like "I have never seen anything that bad before, in 13 years of my software-engineering career"...
+"Yeh well, I heard it's not that good..." he said, pretty pragmatic about it.
+"Yes, we need to tackle that.
 We need people who see the problem." --- Ok, I said.
 I want to help.
+(Mind: "WAIT..
+YOU WANTED TO QUIT..
+ARE YOU CRAZY?")

 ### OH MY GOD ###